SNU-LIST/DeepRF/README.md

 ### Software
 Ubuntu 18.04 LTS\
 MATLAB 2019a\
-Anaconda + python packages:\
+Anaconda + Python packages:\
-instead of listing all python packages to run DeepRF, we provide .yml or .txt file that can be used to create an Anaconda environment based on exact package versions.
+instead of listing all Python packages to run DeepRF, we provide .yml or .txt file that can be used to create an Anaconda environment based on exact package versions.
 See below.

 ## Installation guide
-To install all python packages to run DeepRF,
+To install all Python packages to run DeepRF,
 0. Install appropriate versions of NVIDIA driver, CUDA, and cuDNN for your GPU
 1. Download and install [Anaconda](https://www.anaconda.com/products/individual)
 2. Create a new Anaconda environment using either of following commands: